Suppressing data anomalies of gravitational reference sensors with time delay interferometry combinations: Data anomalies associated with GRS disturbances

-Especially, during the science run, we also investigated how the GRS responded to large and continuous disturbances from the satellite platform, such as vibrations caused by reaction wheels during attitude adjustments \cite{cai_satellite_2021,min_performance_2021,peng_system_2021,wang_development_2021}.
-In Fig. \ref{fig:taiji-1-t} and \ref{fig:taiji-1-f}, one sees the $\sim20s$ period signal in the time series and the ASD (amplitude spectrum density) plots, which was produced by the aliasing of the $\sim6000\ Hz$ vibrations due to reaction wheels.
-The overall noise level of the GRS was also lifted by such maneuvers compared to the case of nominal science runs. \end{widetext}
+Besides, during the science run, we have also investigated how the GRS of Taiji-1 responded to large and continuous disturbances from the satellite platform, such as vibrations caused by reaction wheels during attitude adjustments~\cite{cai_satellite_2021,min_performance_2021,peng_system_2021,wang_development_2021}.
+In the middle and right panels of Fig.~\ref{fig:Taiji-1_disturbances}, one sees the $\sim 20 \ {\rm s}$ period signal in the time series and the amplitude spectrum density (ASD) plots, which was due to the aliasing of the $\sim 6000 \ {\rm Hz}$ vibrations caused by reaction wheels.
+The overall noise level of the GRS had worsened during such maneuvers compared to the case of nominal science operations.

-Given the valuable experiences from these missions, the performances of the GRSs for the LISA and Taiji missions may inevitably be affected by the unexpected anomalies and scheduled maintenances.
-Here we study the \textit{real} transient glitches and continuous disturbances exerted by the TMs, that they produce deviation accelerations of the TMs relative to the local free-falling inertial frames.
-They will be picked up by the TM interferometers but not the science interferometers, and can not be canceled out in the combinations $\eta(t)$.
-Henceforth, such disturbances in GRS will propagate through the TDI channels \cite{robson_detecting_2019,muratore_time_2022,hartwig_characterization_2022,wang_charactering_2022} and affect GW signal detections and parameter estimations in science data analysis, which needs to be carefully accounted and resolved in the data pre-processing stage.
-Especially, for continuous disturbances from telecommunication antennas adjustments, re-calibration maneuvers etc., the couplings between the TM and environment may cause the growth of its acceleration noises over the entire measurement band.
-This affects the performances of the two GRSs onboard the same S/C under maintenance, therefore will pollute or even break down the measurement arms and result into the unwanted long-term data gaps.
+Given the valuable experiences from these missions, one could foresee that the performances of the GRSs for the LISA and Taiji missions may be inevitably affected by unexpected environment disturbances, instrumental problems, and scheduled maintenances.
+In this paper, we take as examples the short-term glitches and long-term continuous disturbances, which will manifest as extra motions of TMs relative to the local free-falling inertial frames.
+These extra motions will be picked up by the TM interferometers and appear in the TM-to-TM interferometry $\eta_{ij}$.
+Therefore, the total one-way interferometry reads

+where the superscript ``E'' stands for ``extra'' (\emph{i.e.} data anomalies), and ``N. T. '' denotes the ``normal'' terms shown in Eq.~(\ref{eq:components_of_intervar_eta}).
+Henceforth, the data anomalies $\eta^{\rm E}_{ij}$ will propagate through the TDI channels ~\cite{robson_detecting_2019,muratore_time_2022,hartwig_characterization_2022,wang_charactering_2022} and affect GW signal detections and parameter estimations, thus needs to be carefully accounted and resolved.
+In the following sections, they will be collectively referred to as ``\textbf{GRS data anomalies}'', without causing any ambiguity.